 The ASAUK biennial conference will be held at the University of Sussex and will run from 2pm on Tuesday Sept 9th to 3.30 pm on Thursday 11th September 2014.

-It is worth noting that you can use your one email and password to propose several panels / symposia.
-Should you wish to amend your personal, panel or paper details you can this by logging into the system at any time up until the close of submissions.
+It is worth noting that you can use your one email and password to propose several papers.
+Should you wish to amend your personal or paper details you can this by logging into the system at any time up until the close of submissions.

-We do not require you to submit a full paper in advance, please submit an abstract of 250 words.
-The call for papers will close in April 2014.
+We do not require you to submit a full paper in advance, please submit an abstract of no more than 250 words.
+The call for papers will close on 25th April 2014.